 (Serenoa repens) Hormonal imbalance (including excess testosterone) can cause prostate problems.
 In such cases, herbalists traditionally considered Saw palmetto as a herb suitable for successful treatments.
 I would suggest that you add saw palmetto to your treatment plan if you have excess hair growth.
 Add it also if you have been told you have high levels of androgens.
 Otherwise, take agnus castus on its own.

-(Silybum marianum) This is one of the key herbs for the liver, which acts as your waste disposal unit, and it is, therefore, essential for the treatment of PCOS.
-It helps to protect your liver cells against damage and to promote the healing of damaged cells, so improving the general functioning of the liver and all its detoxifying properties.
+(Silybum marianum) This is one of the key herbs for the liver, which acts as your waste disposal unit, and it is essential for the treatment of PCOS.
+It helps protect your liver cells against damage and promote the healing of damaged cells, so improving the general functioning of the liver and all its detoxifying properties.

-You should not take any of the above herbs if you are taking The Pill, Fertility drugs, HRT or any other hormonal treatment or other medication.
-Don’t take them unless a registered, experienced practitioner recommended those.
+You should not take any of the above herbs if you take The Pill, Fertility drugs, HRT or any other hormonal treatment or other medication.
+Please don’t take them unless a registered, experienced practitioner recommended those.